 - Change in Value

-You can now view the Financial statements of a company and understand which are monetary and which are non-monetary assets.
+You can now view a company’s financial statements and understand which are monetary and which are non-monetary assets.
 The monetary assets help in the day-to-day functioning of the company and operations.
-Fixed and Intangible assets are part of infrastructure as well but are Non-monetary assets due to longer time valuations.1–3
+Fixed and Intangible assets are part of infrastructure as well but are Non-monetary assets due to longer time valuations.